 Environmental hazards Control measure Animal bites/diseases Marine organisms not to be handled and avoid contact with marine creatures.
 Stings, poisoning, infection Continually assess threat of dangerous marine animals (if appropriate to location).
-Adhere to established practices regarding the use of insect repellent, outlined in insect viruses and allergies.
+Adhere to established practices regarding the use of insect repellent.
 Environmental conditions CYC's sun safety policy must be followed.
 Weather, surrounds Follow the managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.
 Monitor participants for cold related illness (e.g., hypothermia) in cold weather conditions.
 Ensure drink breaks occur regularly.
 Make water available for individual participants between drink breaks.
 Participants to remain aware of their position in the training area, distance from shore, the depth of the water and other obstacles.
 Adult supervisors negotiate areas of moving water immediately before students

-Facilities and equipment hazards Control measure Vehicles Continually assess threat of vehicles or vessels (e.g., other watercraft when paddling and when entering or leaving the water) and vehicles when loading/unloading boat.
-Manual handling Use correct manual handling processes when lifting, lowering, pushing, pulling or carrying.
-Lifting equipment Student considerations Control measure Injury Participants to work far enough apart that they are not struck by paddles.
+Facilities and equipment hazards Control measure Vehicles Continually assess threat of vehicles or vessels (e.g., other watercraft when paddling and when entering or leaving the water) and vehicles when loading/unloading SUPs.
+Manual handling Lifting equipment Use correct manual handling processes when lifting, lowering, pushing, pulling or carrying Instruct students to straighten backs and bend knees when lifting canoes/kayaks.
+Ensure a minimum of 4 participants carry a canoe/kayak.
+Student considerations Control measure Injury Participants to work far enough apart that they are not struck by paddles.
 Students aware of the location of emergency and first-aid equipment.
 Physical exertion Conduct appropriate lead-up activities.
 Exhaustion, heat/cold stress Continually monitor students for signs of distress (e.g., fatigue, exhaustion, illness, hunger, dehydration, hypothermia, difficulty breathing and hyperventilation).
 Allow all students periods of rest from repetitive paddling (this may be resting/floating on the water, not necessarily landing).
 Adopt system of signals to clearly communicate the need for assistance if in difficulty.
 Student issues Instruct participants to call or signal for assistance if a problem cannot be rectified immediately.
 Implement procedures (e.g., buddy system, roll marking mechanisms) to account for all participants.
 Visibility Have students wear easily identifiable clothing (e.g., high visibility rash vest).
 Ensure staff can easily recognise those students with health support needs (in and out of the water) and are familiar with their needs.